 Respiratory Physiology (MED1000)

-Chamberlain, N, Korwin-Mihavics, BR, Nakada, EM, Bruno, SR, Heppner, DE, Chapman, DG, Hoffman, SM, van der Vliet, A, Suratt, BT, Dienz, O, Alcorn, JF & Anathy, V 2019, 'Lung epithelial protein disulfide isomerase A3 (PDIA3) plays an important role in influenza infection, inflammation, and airway mechanics', Redox Biology, vol. 22.View/Download from: Publisher's site
+Chamberlain, N, Korwin-Mihavics, BR, Nakada, EM, Bruno, SR, Heppner, DE, Chapman, DG, Hoffman, SM, van der Vliet, A, Suratt, BT, Dienz, O, Alcorn, JF & Anathy, V 2019, 'Lung epithelial protein disulfide isomerase A3 (PDIA3) plays an important role in influenza infection, inflammation, and airway mechanics.', Redox biology, vol. 22.View/Download from: UTS OPUS or Publisher's site

 Kaminsky, DA, Chapman, DG, Holbrook, JT, Henderson, RJ, Sugar, EA, Mastronarde, J, Teague, WG, Busk, M, Sumino, K, Dixon, AE, Wise, RA & Irvin, CG 2019, 'Older age and obesity are associated with increased airway closure in response to methacholine in patients with asthma', Respirology, vol. 24, no. 7, pp. 638-645.View/Download from: UTS OPUS or Publisher's site